advait-vuppalanchi/ProcessorV1.0/README.md

 ## Reference

-P.J.
-Narayanan, *Design of a Simple Processor*, IIIT Hyderabad.
+*Design of a Simple Processor*, by P.J.
+Narayanan, IIIT Hyderabad.